neon-epsilon/getorganized/README.md

 Welcome to GetOrganized, a simple dashboard and tracker for your expenses, diet, working hours and for managing your shoppinglist.

-A live demo can be found here: [getorganizeddemo.ddns.net/](http://getorganizeddemo.ddns.net/)

 See here for build instructions: [building GetOrganized](build/README.md)

 # Purpose